Gaya/resume/README.md

 ### Dekode ([dekode.no](https://dekode.no))
 _**Various projects**_
 I worked on various things while working for Dekode.
 Most notably was Nisje, a community platform, built using React and Redux.
-Another project I helped get off the ground was Synkron, a web service which was able to handle large quatities of data and create a smart hub between services.
+Another project I helped get off the ground was Synkron, a web service which was able to handle large quantities of data and create a smart hub between services.
 For instance: keeping different e-commerce platforms of customers in sync.
 Made using Node.js and Molecular.
 For Dekode I also worked on React Native projects to create apps for the Norwegian government.
 During I gave trainings in JavaScript and React.
 Through presentations, company wide training and one-on-one pair programming sessions.